 With over 15 years of experience practicing and researching psychotherapy interventions, Dr. Singley specializes in the treatment of anxiety, stress, and depression using evidence-based therapy modalities including cognitive behavioral therapy (CBT), exposure therapy, as well as acceptance and commitment therapy (ACT).
 He also specializes in men’s issues with a particular emphasis on parenthood.
 Dr. Singley attended the University of Virginia for undergraduate studies and earned his Ph.D. with a doctoral minor in Industrial/Organization Psychology from the nation’s top-ranked Counseling Psychology program at the University of Maryland.
 During his doctoral studies, he was highly involved in clinical research funded by the National Science Foundation.
 He completed a Clinical Internship at the University of California, San Diego followed by a clinical research Post-Doctoral Fellowship in the UCSD Department of Psychiatry and the La Jolla Veterans Administration Veterans Military Research Foundation.
 He currently serves as the Past Chair of the Board of the American Psychological Association’s Section on Positive Psychology and serves on the San Diego Psychological Association’s Board of Directors.
 He regularly presents at professional conferences both nationally and internationally, and has published his research in a variety of peer-reviewed publications.
 Disclosure: Daniel B. Singley, Ph.D. has declared that no conflict of interest, Relevant Financial Relationship or Relevant Non-Financial Relationship exists.Expert Reviewer: David A. Winter

-Mr. Winter received his MBA from the University of Richmond and his BA in Psychology from the University of Virginia.
-He is certified as a Senior Professional in Human Resources by the HR Certification Institute and the Society for Human Resource Management.
-Mr. Winter has more than 30 years of experience as a human resources practitioner, and has served as an HR executive in a variety of business settings, including service and manufacturing companies in both domestic and international settings.
-He is currently the president of an HR consulting firm focused on HR strategy and leadership, organizational and individual development, and coaching and training.
+Dave holds a Bachelor of Arts in Psychology from the University of Virginia, a Master of Business Administration from the University of Richmond, and is certified by the HR Certification Institute as a Senior Professional in Human Resources (SPHR) and by the Society for Human Resource Management as Senior Certified Professional (SHRM-SCP).
+Mr. Winter served as an HR executive in various business settings and has more than 30 years of experience as a human resources practitioner.
+He is the president of Winter HR Consulting, LLC, a consulting firm focused on HR strategy, organizational and individual development, coaching, and training.
 Disclosure: David A. Winter has declared that no conflict of interest, Relevant Financial Relationship or Relevant Non-Financial Relationship exists.